cshhzhao/cshhzhao.github.io/_pages/about.md

 I am currently a first-year Ph.D. student in Data Science and Analytics (DSA) at The Hong Kong University of Science and Technology under the supervision of [Prof. Jia Li](https://sites.google.com/view/lijia) and [Prof. Fugee TSUNG](https://seng.hkust.edu.hk/about/people/faculty/fugee-tsung).
-Previously, I obtained my M.sc degree in Computer Science from the School of Artificial Intelligence at Jilin University in 2022, supervised by [Prof. Bo Yang](https://ccst.jlu.edu.cn/info/1026/18157.htm), and received my B.E. degree in Software Engineering from The College of Software at Jilin University in 2019.
+Previously, I obtained my M.s. degree in Computer Science from the School of Artificial Intelligence at Jilin University in 2022, supervised by [Prof. Bo Yang](https://ccst.jlu.edu.cn/info/1026/18157.htm), and received my B.E. degree in Software Engineering from The College of Software at Jilin University in 2019.
 Additionaly, during my master's period, I also worked closely with [Prof. Jiaxing Shen](https://shenjiaxing.github.io/) from Lingnan University, Hong Kong.